qianngli/DualSR/README.md

         git clone https://github.com/qianngli/DualSR.git
         cd DualSR
+- For CoarSR
   1. Install PyTorch and dependencies from [http://pytorch.org](http://pytorch.org).
-1. You could download the [pre-trained model](https://github.com/qianngli/MulSR/blob/master/pre-train%20model.txt) from [Google Drive](https://drive.google.com/drive/folders/1LuXDv5__KDdC3EeJZU5DOMmbs0L4bE7I?usp=sharing).
   1. Remember to change the following path to yours：
+     - `DualSR/CoarSR/train.py` line 33, 35.
-   - `MulSR/train.py` line 36, 39.
+     - `DualSR/CoarSR/train.py` line 18, 19.
+- For FineSR
+  1. Install MATLAB and toolbox Requirements from [https://www.mathworks.com/](https://www.mathworks.com/).
+  1. Remember to change the following path to yours：
-   - `MulSR/fine.py` line 71, 72.
+     - `DualSR/FineSR/main.m` line 4, 5.

 ### Main parameter settings
 - For our network, the convolution kernel after concatenation is set to **1 × 1**, which reduces the number of channels.